Mr-MIBonk/M.I.B._More-Incredible-Bash/README.md

 - [POG24 & BYG24 AndroidAuto & CarPlay Widescreen Patch](https://github.com/Mr-MIBonk/M.I.B._More-Incredible-Bash/wiki/POG24-&-BYG24---AndroidAuto-&-CarPlay-Widescreen-Patch)

 ## [Prepare SD card](https://github.com/Mr-MIBonk/M.I.B._More-Incredible-Bash/wiki/Prepare-M.I.B-SD-card-&-install-M.I.B#i---prepare-mib-sd-card):
-- Extract all files of the M.I.B. to the root directory of a clean SD-Card (FAT32 formatted is requirement)
+- Extract all files of the M.I.B. to the root folder of a clean FAT32 formatted SD card
 - Make sure that your SD card is not write protected.
 - Patched IFS-stage2 images have to be placed on the SD card in the folder /patches
 - Pre-patched (CP, FEC and EL) ifs-root-stage2 images can be found for all recent MHI2 FW versions here: https://mib.mibsolution.one